 Joyce Glasser reviews C’est la vie!
 (Le sens de la fête) (August 17, 2018) Cert.
 15, 115 min.

 The writer/director duo behind the popular French hit Untouchable, Olivier Nakache and Éric Toledano, are aiming for another crowd-pleaser with C’est la vie!, a zany, perky, inoffensive comedy about a resourceful wedding planner who is ready to retire.
-It’s a shame about the meaningless ‘English’ title as the French title, Le Sens de la Fête or The Party Spirit, is more indicative of le sens du film.
+It’s a shame about the meaningless “English” title as the French title, Le Sens de la Fête or The Party Spirit, is more indicative of le sens of the film.
 While America leads the way in wedding comedies with young stars in the lead roles, leave it to the French to make a 67-year-old unhappily married balding, exasperated entrepreneur with bad teeth the lead role.
-C’est la vie! is no award winner, but it’s wholesome entertainment and so typically French you can close your eyes and pretend you are there.
+C’est la vie! is no award winner, but it is wholesome, lively entertainment and so typically French you can close your eyes and pretend you are there.

 Max, in his late sixties, (Jean-Pierre Bacri, Smoking/No Smoking co-writer; Family Resemblances, lead actor/co-writer, Same Old Song, co-writer, lead actor) owns a wedding planning business, but is waiting to hear from a potential buyer so that he can retire.
 When we first meet him, he is finally losing patience with a young couple whose wish list far exceeds their increasingly small budget.
 More his style is the intricate, grand wedding of wealthy, control freak and egomaniac Pierre (Benjamin Lavernhe) and his easy-going, adoring bride Helena (Judith Chemla).
 Some 100 plus guests are due to arrive at an elegant 17th Century Chateau at 7PM for a long night of eating, dancing and festivities.

-To supplement the number of servers, Max allows his unemployed brother-in-law Julien to come along.
+To supplement the number of servers, Max allows his unemployed brother-in-law Julien (Vincent Macaigne) to come along.
 Julien’s penchant for correcting everyone’s grammar is not matched by his ability to follow instructions or use common sense.
-When he recognises the bride as a former colleague for whom he still holds romantic feelings, he comes on to her during the party.
+When he recognises the bride as a former colleague for whom he still holds romantic feelings, his clumsy advances are not reciprocated.

-That breach of protocol is nothing compared with the discovery that the main course has ‘gone off’ putting the band out of commission and risking to do the same to the guests.
+That breach of protocol is nothing compared with the discovery that the main course has “gone off”, putting the band out of commission and risking doing the same to the guests.
 With the fuses blown, by the fireworks cock-up any musical substitute must not need plugging in.
 Just when things couldn’t get worse, a man with a brief case, assumed to be from immigration control is spotted and Max takes swift, decisive pre-emptive action.
-He tells his illegal foreign workers to dress up as best as possible and mingle with the guests.
+He tells his illegal foreign workers to dress up as well as possible and mingle with the guests.
 Equally precarious, photographer Guy, who is intolerant of guests taking photos with their smart phones and in denial about the future of his profession, discovers a dating App that hooks him up with the mother of the bride.